-Apple is a component of the Dow Jones and is the largest weighted component of both the S&P 500 and the NASDAQ.
-It’s safe to say Apple has a major influence over the US equities market.
+Apple is a Dow Jones component and the largest weighted component of the S&P 500 and the NASDAQ.
+So it’s safe to say Apple has a major influence over the US equities market.

 Coca Cola (NYSE: KO)

-Coca Cola might be the epitome of the boring blue chip stock.
-It also just so happens to be one of Warren Buffett’s largest holdings and one of the major reasons he is as wealthy as he is.
+Coca-Cola might be the epitome of the boring blue chip stock.
+But, unfortunately, it also happens to be one of Warren Buffett’s largest holdings and one of the major reasons he is as wealthy as he is.

 Home Depot (NYSE: HD)

-Are you seeing a pattern here?
+Do you see a pattern here?
 The Dow Jones holds some of the best blue chip stocks on the US markets.
 Home Depot is one of the kings of American retail.
 It is one of the largest retail brands in the world and has over 2,300 locations across North America.

-It also pays a generous 2.58% annualized dividend yield and consistently raises it each quarter.
-The stock isn’t cheap, but starting a position in Home Depot will certainly pay dividends, literally, over the long-term.
+It also pays a generous 2.58% annualized dividend yield and consistently raises it quarterly.
+Admittedly, the stock isn’t cheap, but starting a position in Home Depot will pay dividends over the long term.

 Johnson & Johnson (NYSE: JNJ)

 A literal giant in the pharmaceutical and consumer goods landscape, JNJ is one of the anchors of the US economy.
-It is a component of the Dow Jones and the exclusive S&P 100 index.
-It is the largest pharmaceutical company in America and one of the largest consumer goods brands as well.
+It is a Dow Jones and exclusive S&P 100 index component.
+It is the largest pharmaceutical company in America and one of the largest consumer goods brands.

-You might recognize some of Johnson & Johnson’s products like: Tylenol, Band-aid, Benadryl, Motrin, Listerine, and Aveeno, just to name a few.
-Johnson & Johnson pays a 2.56% dividend yield and like Coca Cola, is also a dividend king.
+You might recognize some of Johnson & Johnson’s products like Tylenol, Band-aid, Benadryl, Motrin, Listerine, and Aveeno, to name a few.
+In addition, Johnson & Johnson pays a 2.56% dividend yield and, like Coca-Cola, is also a dividend king.

 Other Blue Chip Industries

 There are blue chip stocks in nearly every industry.
-As I mentioned, big tech stocks are likely going to become the next generation of blue chip stocks.
-Companies like Apple, Microsoft (NASDAQ: MSFT), and Alphabet (NASDAQ: GOOGL).
+But, as I mentioned, big tech stocks will likely become the next generation of blue chip stocks—companies like Apple, Microsoft (NASDAQ: MSFT), and Alphabet (NASDAQ: GOOGL).

 Other industries with blue chips include the big American banks, energy stocks, and consumer goods companies.
-Even retail has some blue chips like the aforementioned Home Depot and of course Walmart (NYSE: WMT) and Amazon (NASDAQ: AMZN).
+Even retail has some blue chips like Home Depot, Walmart (NYSE: WMT), and Amazon (NASDAQ: AMZN).

 So now you know the history behind why these companies are called blue chip stocks.
-We reviewed some of the pros and cons of investing in them, as well as providing a few examples.
+We reviewed some pros and cons of investing in them and provided a few examples.
 Are blue chip stocks for everyone?
-Absolutely not.
+Not.

-There will always be those investors who are interested in riskier plays that have the potential for a higher payout.
-But if you are looking for stable gainers that can compound through high paying dividends, look no further than blue chip stocks.
+Investors will always be interested in riskier plays with the potential for a higher payout.
+But if you are looking for stable gainers that can compound through high-paying dividends, look no further than blue chip stocks.